 Synphase works by releasing hormones into the womb to stop the ovaries from releasing an egg each month (ovulation).
-This causes the womb lining to become thinner, preventing a fertilised egg from attaching should an egg be released, and thickening the mucus surrounding the entrance to the cervix to stop sperm from entering.
+It also causes the womb lining to become thinner, preventing a fertilised egg from attaching should an egg be released, and thickening the mucus surrounding the entrance to the cervix to stop sperm from entering.

 Synphase will start to work right away if you start taking it on the first day of your period.
 If you have missed the first day, you can take it on days 2–5 instead but the pill won't have an immediate effect.
-In this case you should use condoms for the first 7 days.
+In this case, you should use condoms for the first 7 days.

 The active ingredients in Synphase are norethisterone and ethinylestradiol.

 The other ingredients contained in Synphase are maize starch, polyvidone, lactose, magnesium stearate and E132.

 If you miss a pill you may not be protected against pregnancy.
 If it has been more than 12 hours since your pill was due, take it as soon as you remember and continue with the rest of the strip as usual.
 You should use condoms for the next 7 days to ensure that you are protected against pregnancy.
 If you have less than 7 pills left in your current strip, skip the pill-free week and start the next pack right away.

 If you take your pill 12 hours late or more, this may affect your protection.
 In this case, use condoms for 7 days as a precaution.
 If it has been less than 12 hours, your contraception won’t be affected and you can continue to take the rest of your pills at the usual time.